mlund/webtest/_pages/energy.md

 Calculates the free energy contribution due to

-1. surface tension
+1. atomic surface tension
-2. co-solvent concentration (typically electrolytes)
+2. co-solute concentration (typically electrolytes)

 via a [SASA calculation](http://dx.doi.org/10.1002/jcc.21844) for each atom.
 The energy term is: